-From stunning waterfalls to the Sky Wheel on Myrtle beach (and even a few haunted spots for the more courageous traveler), there’s plenty of places to visit in South Carolina.
+From stunning waterfalls to the Sky Wheel on Myrtle Beach (and even a few haunted spots for the more courageous traveler), there are plenty of places to visit in South Carolina.

-If you’re heading to Palmetto State, we’ve made you a South Carolina bucket list to help you explore this historic state!
+If you’re heading to the Palmetto State, we’ve made you a South Carolina bucket list to help you explore this historic state!
 We wanted to make sure you wouldn’t miss out on the best this state has to offer.

 Just a warning: some of these must-see spots are spread out around the state, so get ready to jump in the car for some day trips and make sure to pack your favorite road trip snacks.

-South Carolina has no shortage of stunning natural attractions, from National Parks to Animal Preserves there’s plenty this state has to offer and Issaqueena Falls is no exception.
+South Carolina has no shortage of stunning natural attractions.
+From national parks to animal preserves, there’s plenty this state has to offer, and Issaqueena Falls is no exception.

 If you’re looking to go chasing waterfalls, this is the state for you!
 Make sure to check out our guide to the best waterfalls in South Carolina.

-Historic District in Charleston
+Stroll the Historic District in Charleston

 One of the most fun things to do in Charleston is to take a stroll or a guided carriage tour around the city’s Historic District.
-With more than 1400 historic homes that have graced the city since 1670, there is plenty to admire.
+With more than 1,400 historic homes that have graced the city since 1670, there is plenty to admire.

-Pinckney Island National Wildlife Refuge
+Explore Pinckney Island National Wildlife Refuge

-With over 4,000 acres of protected land, it’s a great spot for the avid (or the beginner) birding enthusiast to spot over 250 different species of birds.
+With over 4,000 acres of protected land, it’s a great spot for the avid (or the beginner) birding enthusiast.
+Over 250 different species of birds have been spotted here!
 If you visit in the summer keep an eye out for the multicolored Painting Bunt, which is a species at risk of endangerment.